The truth behind ‘woke’ Oscar speeches

 DiCaprio used his 2016 Oscars acceptance speech to say that climate change ‘is the most urgent threat facing our entire species, and we need to work collectively together and stop procrastinating’

-There has been much handwringing in Hollywood over the fate of the Oscars, which gets underway for the 94th time this Sunday.
+There has been much handwringing in Hollywood over the fate of the Oscars, which took place for the 94th time on Sunday amid much unscripted drama.

 Critics have cast blame in various directions.
 The awards have been condemned for their lack of diversity after all 20 acting nominations in 2015 and 2016 went to white actors, leading to the hashtag #OscarsSoWhite.